Be a Green Business

 5 Ways Your Business Can Help the Environment

-1. Use only energy-efficient compact fluorescent lights (CFLs)
+1. Use only energy-efficient light-emitting diode (LEDs)

-Just as at home, it’s important for offices to use highly efficient lights like CFLs wherever and whenever possible.
+Just as at home, it’s important for offices to use highly efficient lights like LEDs wherever and whenever possible.
 The design of a lighting system can also make a big difference.
 Systems that sense when offices are empty and turn the lights off or take advantage of sunny days and dim interior lights accordingly can reduce energy consumption and spending on energy.

 2. Use Energy-Efficient Equipment